-Further to Paul and Chris, we often have another assistant coach or experienced volunteer with the younger fencers to ensure a good ratio of coach to fencers.
+Further to Paul, we often have an assistant coach or experienced volunteer with the younger fencers to ensure a good ratio of coaches to fencers.

 All our coaches are BFA certified and have undergone current criminal record (enhanced DBS) checks.

 I keep seeing references to épée – what’s that?

 In the sport of fencing three different versions of sword are used: épée, sabre and foil.
 At RTWFC we fence épée exclusively as we feel it is most suitable to our members.
-With no limits to the target area, and no right of way, épée is undoubtedly the discipline that is closest to the spirit of a duel, but which weapon is superior has been argued in fencing clubs since the dawn of the sport).
+With no limits to the target area, and no right of way, épée is undoubtedly the discipline that is closest to the spirit of a duel, but which weapon is superior has been argued about in fencing clubs since the dawn of the sport…